CameronSamuels/keycode/README.md

 I offer a [Chrome extension](https://goo.gl/eQfc6p) for easily checking keycodes without having to search or open a new tab.
 Soon I will work on an Android and iOS app.
 Other platforms may come, including a Firefox and Opera extension, and possibly a Windows app.
 You can also add the page to your homescreen on your mobile device.

 ## Contributing
-If you want to contribute, you may fork this repo, aand submit a pull request (PR).
+If you want to contribute, you may fork this repo, and submit a pull request (PR).

 Also, you can add issues in the issues tab if there is an unknown key or bug.
 I will really appreciate it.